 - Prepare fresh ingredients.
 While the meat is cooking, you can prepare all of the other salad ingredients.
 Chop the veggies, and rinse and drain the beans and corn.

 - Assemble taco salads.
 Once the meat has cooked and cooled slightly, you can put the taco salads together.
 Layer the salads however you’d like.

 - Enjoy!
 Toss the salad in Catalina dressing or another dressing that you love.
 Don’t forget the tortilla chips or strips and dig in!

-This taco salad recipe really is a breeze to make, but here are some tips to make sure you serve up the perfect salad every time!
+This taco salad recipe really is a breeze to make, but here are some tips to make sure you serve up the perfect dish every time!

 - To make the salad easier to assemble and eat, I recommend chopping the lettuce into small bite-sized pieces.

 - In my opinion, salad recipes are just a guide.
 Feel free to use as much or as little of the ingredients as you like.
 And if there’s a specific ingredient, like beans, that you don’t really love, simply leave it out or swap it with something else.

 - Taco salads are great to serve to a crowd!
 I love to set up a taco salad bar for get togethers with friends and/or family.
 Simply put out separate bowls of ingredients and lots of fun toppings, and let your guests assemble their own salads.
 You can even give them choices of different meats, cheeses and dressings.